publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schI/pt2/m__us_usc_t19_s2133.md

             (B) one-half of 1 percent ad valorem.

-        (4) Any concessions granted under subsection (a)(1) of this section shall be reduced and terminated according to substantially the same time schedule for reduction applicable to the relevant action under sections 2253(e) and 2254 of this title.
+        (4) Any concessions granted under subsection (a)(1) shall be reduced and terminated according to substantially the same time schedule for reduction applicable to the relevant action under sections 2253(e) and 2254 of this title.

     (c) __Consideration of past violations of trade concessions__